Frequently Asked Questions

 Plesk: after installing IIS WebSpeed plesk sites won't work or give an error.

 See the entry about permissions above.
 Pleks will periodically enforce and change permissions.
-In IIS WebSpeed 2.0 there is a
+Read how to install IIS WebSpeed on a plesk server.

 Question not listed?

 If your question is not listed here, please check Google's FAQ